 If your school is selected, we will work 'with you' to understand your unique context, as opposed to 'doing to' you.
 You are the experts in your school and our role is about helping you to see your school through a trauma informed lens.

-The programme involves the following elements which amount to 28 hours of fully funded learning and development over a period of 17 months commencing September 2024 to March 2025; taking into account school holidays.
-As there is a significant research project running alongside the training, your school will also work alongside the evaluation team (Anna Freud Centre) to assess the impact of the training on staff and pupils in years 8 and 9.
+The programme involves the following elements which amount to 28 hours of fully funded learning and development.
+We are currently recruiting for cohort 2 commencing February 2024 to July 2025.
+As there is a significant research project running alongside the training, your school will also work alongside the evaluation team (Anna Freud Centre) to assess the impact of the training on all staff and pupils in years 8 and 9.

 Training inputs to include: